 Always let your orthotics dry in the shade, never in the sun for long periods, as this can affect both the covers and the orthotic materials.
 With this said, brief periods of time in the sun, up to 15 minutes, is acceptable if the orthotics are not wet to begin with.
 Drying in the sun from a wet state may also cause the cover to shrink in size.

 If you do not wear socks with your orthotics, make sure you wipe and clean the covers on a regular basis.
-A damp cloth is okay, but an antibacterial wipe would be much better.
+A damp cloth is okay, but an antibacterial wipe is much better.

 Swapping Between Various Shoes

 If you swap your orthotics between multiple shoes, take care when removing them.
 Do not force them into smaller shoes.
 This can damage the front edge of the orthotic, making them uncomfortable when you put them back into a correctly fitted shoe.

 We can manufacture your same orthotic prescription to fit in different shoes.
 If you want to know more about obtaining an additional pair of orthotics, please don’t hesitate to book an appointment with us to have an additional pair made and fitted to your shoes.

 This may seem obvious, but always make sure your orthotics have been removed from your old shoes before throwing them out.
 This happens more often than you think!

 The saying ‘my dog ate my orthotics’ is floated fairly commonly around here – pets love to chew and play with orthotics, so keep them out of their reach.